romeorizzi/TALight/README.md

 ```bash
 RUST_LOG=info rtald -d ~/TALight/example_problems/tutorial
 ```
 This second possibility holds only for the `bash` shell and will not work for the `zsh` you are given by default if you are on Mac.
 (You can however launch another shell, like the `bash`, from other shells.
-On the `zsh` of Mac just enter th command `bash` and, after this, the `bash` is operating on that terminal.
-At this point the secon option is available also for you, on that terminal.)
+On the `zsh` of Mac just enter the command `bash` and, after this, the `bash` is operating on that terminal.
+At this point the second option is available also for you, on that terminal.)

 The `rtald` daemon is now active and ready to serve requests concerning the problems present in the directory `~/TALight/example_problems/tutorial`.
 The terminal where you issued its activation will now be the place where the server `rtald` updates you about the requests of service it receives and what is going on with them.
 If `RUST_LOG` was not set, then you will only get the error messages of the problem service server (the one called when you issued a request through the `rtal` client), if it crashes or malfunctions, but if the environment variable was set you will have access to further feedback that can help you out.